 5. Allow Creative Freedom

 Remember how we asked for references, but that’s all they are…references.
 Your designer cannot, with respect to other designers’ hard work and effort, create a design exactly like your pictures.
 They can, however, use elements that you admire.
 You’re paying your designer for their skills…and creative input!
 Have faith in their ability to use both.

 - Trust your designer to both meet your needs and create an effective design.

 - Copyright is a thing.
 Good designers don’t use images pulled off Google or copy another’s work.

 - Expect three types of designs to choose from: what you are looking for, what you need, and one that is a little extraordinary.

 6. Give Feedback

 Designers cannot read minds!
-Without specific direction, you will not receive what you are looking for.
+Without specific direction, you will not receive what you are looking for (there will be no effective communication).
 After the first draft, this is the time to give constructive, specific feedback.
 Phrases such as, “I don’t like it”, or “It’s missing something” do not help a designer understand what you dislike.

 - If a concept comes through that you do not want to proceed with, let your designer know ASAP.
 This will save time on both sides because your designer at least now knows what not to do.

 - Mind reading isn’t a thing.
 No two people will ever imagine the same thing.